 Learn & fit into the client company’s culture

 When you get placed at a client’s company as a new temporary employee, it can be very helpful to try and get a sense of their company culture as soon as possible.
-A company’s culture includes things such as their dress code and other formal elements like their policies and procedures.
+A company’s culture includes things such as its dress code and other formal elements like its policies and procedures.
 But, it also includes a number of informal elements like how employees tend to interact with one another or how much initiative workers are expected to take with projects or tasks.

 When you first start at a new position, take some time to get “the lay of the land” in terms of that company’s specific culture; it will help you to fit in better over the long term and make you a more valued asset to the company.
 When a company hires a temporary employee they don’t want to have to adjust their usual way of doing things to your unique style and expectations.
 If you learn how their company culture operates, you can adjust your work style to fit in seamlessly, making the work experience smoother for everyone.